freznicek/awk-crashcourse/examples/memory-hungry.md

 # Using AWK for debugging and/or testing - memory hungry application

-Awk is frequently used in math and debugging environments.
-As matching example we show memory hungry application [memory-hungry.awk](memory-hungry.awk).
+AWK is frequently used in testing or debugging environments.
+Let's demonstrate such use-cases with memory hungry application [memory-hungry.awk](memory-hungry.awk) which helped with HTCondor test automation.

 The application code additionally shows:
- * usage of functions
+ * usage of user-defined functions
- * usage of external command execution using `system()`
+ * usage of external command execution using `system()` buildin

 The application itself fills an array with text blocks so memory footprint of such application is just growing.